Disallowance and reservation in Canada: Reservation

-Reservation is the decision by a viceregal representative of the Crown to withhold royal assent from an act of the federal Parliament under section 55 of the Constitution Act, 1867, or an act of a provincial legislature under section 90 of the Constitution Act, 1867.
-In the federal context, this meant the governor general was formally instructed in certain circumstances to reserve a bill for the sovereign's consideration, or may do so under their own discretion.
-That is, the governor-general would neither assent nor refuse assent to the bill, but would instead refer it to the secretary of state for the colonies in the United Kingdom for consideration by the Imperial Privy Council; assent, if then given, would be by the monarch-in-council.
+Reservation is the withholding of royal assent by a viceregal representative from an act of the federal Parliament under section 55 of the Constitution Act, 1867, or an act of a provincial or territorial legislature under section 90 of the Constitution Act, 1867.
+In the federal context, this meant the Governor-General was formally instructed in certain circumstances to reserve a bill for the Sovereign's consideration, or may do so under their own discretion.
+That is, the Governor-General would neither assent nor refuse assent to the bill, but would instead refer it to the Secretary of State for the Colonies in the United Kingdom for consideration by the Imperial Privy Council; assent, if then given, would be by the Monarch-in-Council.

-Section 55: Where a Bill passed by the Houses of the Parliament is presented to the Governor General for the Queen's Assent, he shall declare, according to his Discretion, but subject to the Provisions of this Act and to Her Majesty's Instructions, either that he assents thereto in the Queen's Name, or that he withholds the Queen's Assent, or that he reserves the Bill for the Signification of the Queen's Pleasure.
+Section 55: Where a Bill passed by the Houses of the Parliament is presented to the Governor-General for the Queen's Assent, he shall declare, according to his Discretion, but subject to the Provisions of this Act and to Her Majesty's Instructions, either that he assents thereto in the Queen's Name, or that he withholds the Queen's Assent, or that he reserves the Bill for the Signification of the Queen's Pleasure.

 Changing use

-Today the powers of disallowance and reservation, while still operative, are generally considered dormant, prompting some debates about whether they have effectively become obsolete through disuse.
-Comparative public law scholar Richard Albert has argued that both powers have fallen into "constitutional desuetude", which occurs "when an entrenched constitutional provision loses its binding force upon political actors as a result of its conscious sustained nonuse and public repudiation by preceding and present political actors".
+Today, the powers of disallowance and reservation, while still operative, have not been exercised since the 1940s federally and the 1960s provincially.
+They have never been used in the territories.
+Comparative public law scholar Richard Albert has argued that both powers have fallen into "constitutional desuetude", which occurs "when an entrenched constitutional provision loses its binding force upon political actors as a result of its conscious sustained non-use and public repudiation by preceding and present political actors".
 A similar view is shared by Canadian political scientist Andrew Heard who considers the powers reflecting the values of a "bygone era", and no longer align with the Canadian views of federalism.
 Canadian political scientist Peter H. Russell agrees that the powers have become politically "unusable" as Canadian understanding of federal–provincial relations has moved from a superior–subordinate relationship to one of equals who coordinate with each other.

+This is a position contradicted by the deal reached to Patriate the Constitution of Canada, where then-Prime Minister Pierre Trudeau expressly included retaining the powers of reservation and disallowance in the final text in exchange for the creation of the Notwithstanding Clause.